U.S. appeals court voids Obama-era 'fiduciary rule'

 Chief Judge Carl Stewart dissented, saying the Labor Department acted “well within the confines set by Congress in implementing the challenged regulatory package.”

-Last year, after Donald Trump became U.S. president, the department delayed the scheduled implementation of parts of the rule, to July 2019.

 The department could ask the entire New Orleans-based appeals court to rehear the case, or appeal to the U.S. Supreme Court.
-It could not immediately be reached after business hours for comment.
+The Labor Department could not immediately be reached after business hours for comment.

-Other opponents of the rule included the Financial Services Institute, the Financial Services Roundtable, the Insured Retirement Institute and the Securities Industry and Financial Markets Association.
+The opponents of the rule, which included the Financial Services Institute, the Financial Services Roundtable and the Insured Retirement Institute, said in a joint statement that the court’s ruling will help preserve affordable financial advice, and that they now look to the U.S. Securities and Exchange Commission to develop a “clear ... workable standard.”

-“The court has ruled on the side of America’s retirement savers,” the groups said in a statement.
-“Our organizations have long supported the development of a best interest standard of care and the Securities and Exchange Commission should now take the lead on a clear, consistent, and workable standard that does not limit choice for investors.”
+The SEC has taken steps to create a uniform fiduciary standard that would apply industry-wide.

 Stephen Hall, legal director for the advocacy group Better Markets, in a statement called the decision “a terrible setback in the fight for the simple, common sense principle that Americans saving for retirement deserve investment advice that is in their best interest.”

-Reporting by Jonathan Stempel in New York and Michelle Price in Washington; Editing by Grant McCool and Lisa Shumaker
+Reporting by Jonathan Stempel in New York and Michelle Price in Washington; Editing by Lisa Shumaker and Grant McCool